Home » Local News

 P.S.
 Mr Kasprisin, I find it embarassing that you as an educated and successful business man denegrate an entire profession by repeatedly calling the security guard a “rent a cop”.
 Shame on you.
 Moral of the story is that you shouldnt judge others without knowing the facts.

-• David Kasprisin said:
+• David Kasprisin says:

 I stand by my comments and personal experience.
 Which is a lot more than the people who use pseudonyms to hide their identity cansay.
 He broke no laws AND this is the first time CA has reported a story like this from what I can remember.
 If “Jennie the Realtor”- whoever that is, read the story she can clearly see that he did not leave the store.
 But like a typical feeding frenzy prople jump at the opportunity to assume guilt.
 If people want to jump to conclusions that’s their choice.
 When the charges are dropped, which they will be, I hope Mike and his family can get back to their lives.
 Good night, and be thankful that you’ve never been wrongfully accused.

-• Troubled said:
+• Troubled says:

 I googled David’s name and a profile from CA came up.
 Looks like he is a lender and praises Mike Sato in his profile….
 I wonder if David’s bank is the lender of choice for Mr. Sato’s company?
 HMMMMMMMMM

-• Also a Realror said:
+• Also a Realror says:

 I too agree with Jennie.
 In his pocket and bag by mistake????
 Right.
 Hahaha.
 It just shows you even big money people have issues.
 He should step down and then seek treatment.
 He’s an embarrassment to our profession.
 I’m glad he has support but keep it real.
 The man is a suffering from some under lying issues.
 Kudos to Realtor Mag for the story.
 Also, Robo cop – not nice.
 They buy houses too!